khonsulabs/bonsaidb-www/content/blog/2022-05-31-optimizing-bonsaidb-p1.md

 I recognize this image might be hard to read on mobile devices.
 Clicking the image will allow you to see it at full resolution.
-Both timelines are zoomed in to show 100ms of activityq.
+Both timelines are zoomed in to show 100ms of activity.
 On the left is BonsaiDb v0.4.1 and on the right is the updated code.

 The orange colored parts are where CPU samples were taken.
 The green areas are